pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

 # Creating accelerators

-This topic describes how to create an accelerator in Tanzu Application Platform GUI.
+This topic tells you how to create an accelerator in Tanzu Application Platform GUI.

 An accelerator contains your conforming code and configurations that developers can use to create new projects that by default follow the standards defined in your accelerators.

 ## <a id="creating-acc-prereqs"></a>Prerequisites